pyccel/pyccel/README.md

 ### On a read-only system

-If the folder where pyccel is saved is read only, it may be necessary to run an additional command:
+If the folder where pyccel is saved is read only, it may be necessary to run an additional command after installation or updating:
 ```sh
 sudo pyccel-init
 ```